luckyhlin/personal-site/README.md

 ## Personal Site

 The site is built upon Next.js and based upon Notion as the CMS.
+See my `about` page for details.

 Here are the supported blocks so far: